 Until I watched August Rush.
 If you haven’t seen it, I recommend you watch it today!
-Once I realized what amazing music you could make on an acoustic playing fingerstyle, I was kind of hooked.
+Once I realized what amazing music you could make playing fingerstyle on an acoustic, I was hooked.

-If you’d like to try playing without a pick, it’s a good idea to shop around a bit to find an instrument that really suits fingerstyle guitar playing.
+If you’d like to try playing without a pick, it’s a good idea to look for a guitar that’s well-suited for fingerstyle playing.

-I’ve compared 5 guitars that would be great for fingerstyle to help you find the best one for your needs.
+Today I’ll share my reviews of 5 guitars that I think would make good options for fingerstyle — including pros & cons of each — to help you find the best one for your needs.

 What Is Fingerstyle Guitar?

-Simply put, fingerstyle is when you play guitar using just your fingers for picking or strumming.
+Simply put, fingerstyle is when you play guitar using just your fingers.
 No pick necessary!

-Fingerstyle can be as easy or as complicated as you want it to be.
+Fingerstyle can be as easy or complicated as you want it to be.
 Plain fingerpicking has a clean, classic sound.
 But don’t think fingerstyle guitar is simple or boring.
+On the contrary!
 Check out Trace Bundy, Kotaro Oshio, or Justin King if you want some real inspiration.

-Although most fingerstyle guitarists don’t use a pick, some of them choose to use a thumb pick in order to hit the bass note nicely.
-It’s rare, though, and depends on the exact style they play.
+Although most fingerstyle guitarists don’t use a pick, some of them choose to use a thumb pick in order to hit the bass notes more cleanly.
+It’s rare though, and depends on the exact style of play.

 Fingerstyle is more common with guitars that use nylon strings.
-Playing fingerstyle on steel string guitars is a bit harder on the fingers, but it can sound great.
+Playing fingerstyle on steel string guitars is a bit harder on the fingers–although it can sound great.

-It’s not very common on electric, although it can be done – Mark Knopfler is a prime example.
+It’s not very common to use fingerstyle on electric guitars, although it can be done – Mark Knopfler is a prime example.

 It’s also a common style amongst blues guitarists!

-Feast your eyes and ears on some of the best fingerstyle guitarists in the world today to get a really good idea of what this style entails.
+For even more inspiration, feast your eyes and ears on some of the best fingerstyle guitarists in the world today.
+Watching this video should give you a really good idea what this style entails: